 Before you install the system software, you must perform some tasks to prepare for the installation.
-One of the tasks you perform is to determine if Stratus preinstalled the system software (that is, Automated Uptime Layer with Smart Exchange and Windows Server) at the factory.
+One of the tasks you will perform is to determine if Stratus preinstalled the system software (that is, Automated Uptime Layer with Smart Exchange and Windows Server) at the factory.
 This information determines which type of system software installation you perform:

-- If Stratus preinstalled the system software at the factory, you perform a factory-installed system software installation.
-This installation procedure takes much less time than performing a full system software installation. - If Stratus did not preinstall the system software at the factory, you perform a full system software installation.
+- If Stratus preinstalled the system software at the factory, you perform a factory-installed system software installation. - If Stratus did not preinstall the system software at the factory, you perform a full system software installation.
 This installation procedure installs Automated Uptime Layer with Smart Exchange and Windows Server, and allows you to enter customized configuration settings for your ztC Endurance system.
-This installation procedure takes longer than performing a factory-installed system software installation.

 Note: On all ztC Endurance systems, the Standby OS (Ubuntu, a Linux distribution) is preinstalled at the factory in an internal NVMe drive inside each compute module.
-In general, you need to access the Standby OS only for installation or troubleshooting purposes.
+In general, you need to access the Standby OS only for system software installation or troubleshooting purposes.